plugsy/core/docs/connectors.md

 ## Website

-Can use a list of website urls (And other request formats) for Planel to ping and check against a status code or response regex.
+Can use a list of website urls (And other request formats) for Plugsy to ping and check against a status code or response regex.

 [Connector Docs](connectors/website.md)